hansonmcoombs/training-basic_python/sphinx/source/what_python.rst

 Python versions
 -----------------

 There are currently two main versions of python - Python 2 and Python 3.
 Python 3 is the branch that is being actively developed, while Python 2 only has legacy fixes.
 Python 2 only exists because Python 3 was not backwards compatible with Python 2.
 All new programmers should go straight to Python 3 unless there's a really good reason (e.g. legacy packages in 2.7).
-The current stable version is Python 3.6.
-This course will use python 3.6.
+The current stable version is Python 3.6, which is the version we will use in this course.

 Interactive python, running scripts and IDEs